commercialhaskell/stack/doc/GUIDE.md

 In addition, `stack path` accepts command line arguments to state which of these keys you're interested in, which can be convenient for scripting.
-As a simple example, let's find out the sandboxed versions of GHC that stack
+As a simple example, let's find out the sandboxed versions of GHC that Stack
 installed:

 ```